George Allen (American politician): Governor of Virginia (1994–1998)

+Elections

-In November 1993, Allen was elected the 67th Governor of Virginia, serving from 1994 to 1998.
+In 1993, Allen was elected the 67th Governor of Virginia, serving from 1994 to 1998.
 His opponent in the 1993 election, Attorney General Mary Sue Terry, had an early 29-point lead in public opinion polls and a million-dollar fundraising advantage; his other opponent was Independent Nancy B. Spannaus.
 However, Allen's campaign proposal to abolish parole may have resonated during a surge of crime in the state.
 More importantly, he was running at the start of what would become the 1994 Republican Revolution.
 Allen overcame the deficit and won with 58.3% of the vote, the largest margin (+17.4 points) since Albertis S. Harrison Jr. defeated H. Clyde Pearson with a margin of +27.7 points in 1961.

 Allen could not run for re-election because Virginia's constitution does not allow a governor to succeed himself; Virginia is the only state that has such a provision.